amir-sereen/superflux-bot/README.md

 #Step 6 : write >
 `./launch.sh`

-Then ask You Number To put him Bot
+Then it will ask for a number
 If You Want To install on VPS Just do From #step3 to #step 6